AdobeDocs/audience-manager.en/help/using/integration/gpt-aam-destination/gpt-aam-create-destination.md

 uuid: e3bbf327-a7e0-48da-bc84-8f531b7f6750
 ---

-# Create a GPT Destination {#create-a-gpt-destination}
+# Create a [!DNL GPT] Destination {#create-a-gpt-destination}

-You can send qualified segments to DFP through a client-side (browser-side) integration, or a server-side integration.
-If you choose the client-side integration, you must create a cookie-based destination for Google Publisher Tags in Audience Manager.
+You can send qualified segments to [!DNL DFP] through a client-side (browser-side) integration, or a server-side integration.
+If you choose the client-side integration, you must create a cookie-based destination for [!DNL Google Publisher Tags] in Audience Manager.

 ## Destinations